Alicia Framis, Minibar, 2000-2001

 Alicia Framis, Minibar, 2000-2001, 300 x 300 x 300 cm.

-From the outside, it is unclear what the work Minibar (2000-2001) (fig. 1) is about or how it functions.
+From the outside, it is not clear what the work Minibar (2000-2001) is about or what it is for.
 The three entrance doors are also hardly noticeable.
-Behind the highest door is a staircase with an important hint: on the first step, the text 'women only' is written.
-Despite the fact that this indication - or warning - is not at the other entrances, it soon becomes apparent that only women are welcome here.
-In Minibar there is however a man, the so-called 'comforter',who is part of the work, and hiding behind one of the doors.
+Behind the tallest door is a staircase with an important hint: written on the first step are the words ‘women only.’
+Despite the fact that this clue (or warning) is not present at the other entrances, it soon becomes apparent that here too only women are welcome.
+Although there is male presence in Minibar, the so-called ‘behager’ (pleaser) who is part of the work and is hiding behind one of the doors.

-When women choose the highest door and go up the stairs, they enter a lounge area.
-Here they can spy on the comforter through a peephole.
-The second option also invites voyeurism; this time, the curious can observe the comforter from the ground floor.
-If women enter Minibar throught the third door, they choose the option to get in touch with the comforter.
-In addition to a (therapeutic) conversation and drink, he offers you to massage your feet.
-Jan Hoet, the curator of Sonsbeek 9,takes on the challenge of being a professional comforter in a silver kimono for one day.
-On June 26, he massages women's feet in Framis' Minibar, provided they are clean.
-It will be uncomfortable for most women at first, but given the queue, there was actually a lot of interest.[1]
+When women choose the tallest door and go up the stairs, they enter a lounge area.
+Here they can watch the pleaser through a peephole.
+The second option also invites them to voyeurism, and they can observe the pleaser from the ground floor this time.
+When women enter Minibar through the third door, they choose to make contact with the pleaser.
+In addition to a (therapeutic) conversation and a drink, he offers to massage their feet.
+Jan Hoet, the curator of Sonsbeek 9, took on the task of professional pleaser for one day in a silver kimono.
+On June 26, he massaged women's feet in Framis' Minibar, on condition that they are clean.
+At first, it might be awkward for most women, but given the long queue outside the work, it is mainly relaxing for many.[1]

-The social aspect distinguishes Alicia Framis' project from other artworks in the mall.
-Without human contact, the Minibar would lose its meaning, because it is not intended as an aesthetic object but as an instrument.
-In addition, the Minibar is, unlike other works, intended for a specific target group.
-On the one hand, the work counteracts the loneliness of women and, on the other hand, it offers the opportunity to slow down.
-Framis also wants to question the role of women as pleasers and nurturers by reversing the roles and putting women in control.[2]
-This gives her work a feminist touch.
-Coincidence also seems to be an important element, because the encounters in Minibar are mostly spontaneous.
-During Sonsbeek 9, the work was placed in a public space for the first time.
-Before the Minibar was exhibited in museum, and visited by a different kind of public 'on appointment'.
-Minibar not only changes the experience of the shopping center change; thanks to the new location, the work in turn acquires a new layer of meaning.
+The social aspect distinguishes Alicia Framis’ project from other works of art in the shopping center.
+Without human contact, Minibar loses its meaning because it is not intended as an aesthetic object but as an instrument.
+In addition, unlike other works, Minibar is intended for a specific group.
+On the one hand, the work counteracts the loneliness of women and on the other hand, it offers the opportunity to slow down.
+Framis also wants to question the role of women as pleasers and caregivers by reversing the roles and giving women control.[2]
+This makes her work feminist.
+Coincidence also seems to be an important element because the encounters in Minibar are in most cases unplanned.
+During Sonsbeek 9, however, the work is presented in public space for the first time.
+Before that, Minibar was in museums and was visited by a different audience ‘by appointment.’
+Minibar therefore not only changes the experience of the shopping center, thanks to the new location the work in turn acquires a new layer of meaning.